-With the High Holidays upon us, food (or the absence of it on the Day of Atonement) can give definition and meaning to our observance.
-Note these High Holiday food traditions and perhaps incorporate some of them into your family table this year:
+Food (or the absence of it on the Day of Atonement) can give definition and meaning to our observance.
+Consider these High Holiday food traditions and perhaps incorporate some of them into your family table this year:

 - We eat a sweet chicken or meat dish to symbolize our wish for a sweet year.

 - Tzimmes is an eastern European recipe for honey-baked carrots or sweet potatoes.
 The Yiddish word meren means either “carrots” or “to increase.”
 Carrots symbolize our hope that we will increase our good deeds in the coming year.
 Prunes can be added to increase sweetness.

 - Spinach symbolizes a green year with plenty of produce.

 - Honey cake or teglach: “This day is holy to the Lord your God; do not mourn nor weep…for the joy of God is your strength” (Nehemiah 8:9, 10).
 It is said that the prophet Nehemiah introduced to the Israelites the Persian custom of eating sweet foods to celebrate the new year.